 We must then proceed to the evaluation of the $F_{c^A_1}$ dependent terms of the BRST Noether current.
-By \eqref{theta_gauge}, \eqref{full_BRS_current}, \eqref{J_F_cl} and one integration by part, we obtain that these terms are
+By \eqref{theta_gauge}, \eqref{full_BRS_current}, \eqref{J_F_cl} and one integration by parts, we obtain that these terms are

-The first two terms in the first line have the correct form according to \eqref{claim_BRST_1.5}.
+The first two terms in the first line have the correct form according to Theorem~\ref{claim_BRST_1.5}.
 We thus ignore them from now on and focus on the rest of the terms.
 The later can be grouped by their monomial dependence on the ghost fields and their derivatives as in \eqref{s2c1}.
 We obtain the following cancellations.
 The term proportional to $c^A_1 c^D_1 c^E_1$ vanishes by \eqref{219}.
 The term proportional to $c^A_1c^D_1\pa_\nu c^E_1$ vanishes by \eqref{220} and \eqref{221}.
-By using \eqref{215} and \eqref{217} in the terms proportional to $c^A_1 \pa_\nu c^P_2$, \eqref{214} and \eqref{216} in the terms proportional to $c^P_2 c^B_1$, and \eqref{217} and one integration by part in the terms proportional to $c^P_2 \pa_\nu c^B_1$, we treated all the terms of \eqref{J_Fc1} and we are left with
+By using \eqref{215} and \eqref{217} in the terms proportional to $c^A_1 \pa_\nu c^P_2$, \eqref{214} and \eqref{216} in the terms proportional to $c^P_2 c^B_1$, and \eqref{217} and one integration by parts in the terms proportional to $c^P_2 \pa_\nu c^B_1$, we can treat all the terms in \eqref{J_Fc1} and we are left with

 When combining the boundary term of \eqref{J_Fc1} with that of \eqref{J_Fc_leftover}, we get a new contribution to $q^{\mu\nu}$ which is indeed antisymmetric in $(\mu,\nu)$ by \eqref{215} and \eqref{220}.
-The non-boundary term of \eqref{J_Fc_leftover} is proportional to the $F_{c^C_1}$ dependent piece of the equations of motion of $c^Q_2$~\eqref{theta_gauge}.
+The non-boundary term of \eqref{J_Fc_leftover} is proportional to the $F_{c^C_1}$ dependent part of the equations of motion of $c^Q_2$ in~\eqref{theta_gauge}.
 This means that when one goes on-shell, all terms that remain are proportional to $F_{c^P_2}$.

 Thus the final task consists of analyzing the terms proportional to $F_{c^P_2}$ in the BRST Noether current \eqref{full_BRS_current}.
-To do so, we extract the corresponding terms in \eqref{full_BRS_current}, we go on-shell in the non-boundary terms of \eqref{J_F_cl} and \eqref{J_Fc_leftover} and we perform one more integration by part.
+To do so, we extract the corresponding terms in \eqref{full_BRS_current}, we go on-shell in the non-boundary terms of \eqref{J_F_cl} and \eqref{J_Fc_leftover} and we perform one more integration by parts.
 We then obtain